dojo/docs/dojox/encoding/digests.rst

 * ``dojox.encoding.digests.MD5``
 * ``dojox.encoding.digests.SHA1``

-More digest implementations (specificially the SHA2 family of digests) are planned for a future release.
+More digest implementations (specifically the SHA2 family of digests) are planned for a future release.